Intel-bigdata/HiBench/docs/build-hibench.md

 For Spark 2.0 and Spark 2.1, we add the benchmark support for Structured Streaming.
 This is a new module which cannot be compiled in Spark 1.6.
 And it won't get compiled by default even if you specify the spark version as 2.0 or 2.1.
 You must explicitly specify it like this:

     mvn -Psparkbench -Dmodules -PstructuredStreaming clean package

+### Build using JDK 1.11
+**For Java 11 it is suitable to be built for Spark 2.4 _(Compiled with Scala 2.12)_ and/or Hadoop 3.2 only**

+If you are interested in building using Java 11 indicate that streaming benchmarks won't be compiled, and specify scala, spark, hadoop and maven compiler version as below

+    mvn clean package -Psparkbench -Phadoopbench -Dhadoop=3.2 -Dspark=2.4 -Dscala=2.12 -Dexclude-streaming -Dmaven-compiler-plugin.version=3.8.0

+Supported frameworks only: hadoopbench, sparkbench (Does not support flinkbench, stormbench, gearpumpbench) Supported modules includes: micro, ml(machine learning), websearch and graph (does not support streaming, structuredStreaming and sql)